 All of the Special Exceptions being requested are permitted within the C-TS zoning district, and the location of these uses within the existing building will ensure that they are appropriately located as to protect surrounding properties from any adverse impacts.
 The private club use will enable the Property owners to ensure that club membership exceeds the Town serving requirement set forth in Chapter 134 of the Town Code.
-The proposed outdoor café seating is limited to club members and will be located within the existing interior courtyard in order to minimize any noise or odors that could be experienced from outside the Property.
-Existing utility service will be maintained and enhanced, and the proposed refuse enclosure has been designed to ensure that it will not be seen or smelled from adjacent properties.
-Finally, the modification of the previously approved special exception for church use is supported by the project meeting the parking requirements for this expanded use, which is a very periodic or occasional use within the existing theatre building.
+The club use is also ideal for a portion of Town that experiences high traffic volumes during peak traffic hours, as the demand for club uses is very low during these times.
+In addition, we have agreed to limit occupancy during the daytime hours in order to ensure there is no negative impact to traffic.